laszlocph/gimlet-docs/docs/setup/master-template.md

 Gimlet uses a generic template for new deployments.

-When you create a new deployment, or change an existing one, the options you have are coming from the Master Template.
+When you create a new deployment, or change an existing one, the deployment settings on the UI, and the fields available in `.gimlet.yaml` are coming from the Master Template.

-The Master Template is part of the GitOps repository, and you are free to look at it, or change it to your needs.
+The Master Template is part of the GitOps repository, and you are free to look at it, or alter it to your needs.

 !!! note ""